maxoja/crystal-canvas/README.md

 </br>

-> moreover, in order to shape the canvas and form a pattern, a function(kernel) can be implemented to do so with a manner.
+> moreover, in order to form a pattern on a canvas, a `kernel` function can be implemented to do so in a manner.
-> a `kernel` function accepts some parameters related to each shard draw with following details and return a density value.
+> it accepts some parameters related to each draw of a shard with the following details and return a density value of a color.

 |name    |info                                                             |
 |--------|-----------------------------------------------------------------|